What Is Mill Scale in Welding: And How to Weld Through It

 The best self-shielded flux-cored wire for mill scale is the E71T-14.
 This is because it has the highest amount of deoxidizers.
 But, E71T-14 is a single pass wire only and hard to find.

-E71T-14 has such high amounts of deoxidizers that a second pass will concentrate them so much that may crack the weld right after welding.
+E71T-14 has such high amounts of deoxidizers that a second pass will concentrate them so much that may crack the weld right after stopping the arc.
 We call this hot cracking.

 The general-purpose E71T-11 self-shielded wire is suitable enough.
-It can weld through thick layers of mill scale, but not like a cellulosic stick rod.
+It can weld through thick scale, but not like a cellulosic stick rod.
 In addition, it is easy to find, a bit cheaper, and can do multipass welds.

 Gas-shielded flux-cored wires